 It is the policy of the Alabama Community College System Board of Trustees and Shelton State Community College, a postsecondary institution under its control, that no person shall, on the grounds of race, color, national origin, religion, marital status, disability, gender, age, or any other protected class as defined by federal and state law, be excluded from participation, denied benefits, or subjected to discrimination under any program, activity, or employment.
-Important information about the educational debt, earnings, and completion rates of students attending programs can be found at sheltonstate.edu/gainfulemployment.

-May 2002 Reviewed April 2013 Revised May 2016 Revised October 2018
+Reviewed April 2013 Revised May 2016 Revised October 2018 Revised August 2022

-SHELTON STATE COMMUNITY COLLEGE HEALTH RELATED PROGRAMS BACKGROUND SCREENING POLICY
+APPENDIX D - SSCC HEALTH RELATED PROGRAMS BACKGROUND SCREENING POLICY

-Students must abide by the policies established by the healthcare (clinical) agencies with which Shelton State Community College (SSCC) Health Programs (Nursing and Respiratory Therapy) contract for clinical experiences.
+Students must abide by the policies established by the healthcare (clinical) agencies with which Shelton State Community College (SSCC) Health Programs (Nursing, Respiratory Therapy, Health Information Technology, Medical Laboratory Technology) contract for clinical experiences.
 These policies may include a pre-clinical background screening.
 Fees for all background screenings must be paid by the student.